Education Services Agreements

 The Alberta Distance Learning Centre (ADLC) is now closed.

-Education Service Agreements are required as per the Funding Manual For School Authorities in order to provide services to students who are not included in the Pembina Hills enrolment.
+Education Services Agreements are required as per the Funding Manual For School Authorities to provide services to students who are not included in the Pembina Hills enrolment.
 The agreements do not describe a process of sharing course content.

 - Students can get access to courses when they need them